WYTHE COUNTY BOARD OF SUPERVISORS

 6.2 Agenda.
 The County Administrator shall prepare an agenda for each meeting.
 The County Administrator shall consult with Chair for any items that need to be addressed or brought forth by the citizens of Wythe County.
 Any member having matters he desires to have considered shall submit them to the County Administrator and Chair of the Wythe County Board of Supervisors for inclusion in the appropriate agenda at least seven days prior to the meeting where it is to be considered.
 No matters concerning any department of the County or agency funded by the County shall be considered at a Board meeting unless the matter has been presented to the County Administrator for consideration and has been handled as all other requests.
 Any emergency matter requiring Board action shall be presented to the County Administrator prior to the meeting so that adequate information can be provided to Board for their consideration.

 6.3 Citizens’ Time.
 There shall be an agenda item known as Citizens’ Time to allow Wythe County citizens to address the Board regarding any matter that is not an agenda item.
-This shall consist of a twenty-minute period and shall be divided among the citizens who desire to speak, however if seven or more persons sign up to speak at citizens’ time each person shall be allocated three minutes.
+Each citizen shall be allocated three minutes to address the Board.
 No one shall be allowed to exceed the time limit specified in other sections of the Rules of Procedure.
 Any person not a citizen of Wythe County may request through the County Administrator to be placed on the regular agenda.

 6.4 Supervisors' Time.
 The Chair shall provide in each regular meeting's agenda, a period during which each Board member shall be entitled to unrestricted use of five minutes for such purposes as each member may deem appropriate.
 At the end of such five-minute period for each member, the Chair shall call the Board to order, and any continuation of the matter then under discussion shall go over to the end of the agenda, or to a subsequent meeting, as the Chair may determine.
 Matters not included on the agenda and not disposed of during each member's unrestricted time, shall be taken up only if the presiding officer determines that: